hshiraiwa/ts-framework/README.md

 ### Beta Disclaimer

 The current API is considered to be a "Beta Release" of the v2 branch.
-That means that small breaking changes changes are still expected.
+That means that small potentially breaking changes may still occur.
 Be sure to use a specific GIT_REV_HASH and a lock file in your project, so you won't be immediately affected by such a change.

 For example: